 Mission associated with the Baja Project

-Residents may participate in the clinical and surgical treatment of Pediatric Clubfoot and related deformities on missions to El Salvador and Honduras.
+Residents may participate in the clinical and surgical treatment of pediatric clubfoot and related deformities on a yearly mission to Honduras.

-A regularly scheduled weekly class is mandatory for ABPS and ABPOPPM boards.
+A regularly scheduled weekly lecture is mandatory for preparation for the ABFAS and ABPOPPM boards.
 The resident will be given comprehensive didactic instruction.
-Included are mock oral examinations by DABPS and DABPM podiatric surgeons.

 A new research project begins every year.
 Botsford provides the resident access to necessary research materials.
 Prestigious institutions such as the University of Michigan and Michigan State University along with other outside institutions gladly cooperate and participate in assisting the resident in his or her project.